-Dr Alan Strathern
+Professor Alan Strathern

-I teach both European and Global History as a Fellow at Brasenose College, and a Lecturer at St. John's College.
+I teach both European and Global History as a Fellow at Brasenose College, and a Lecturer at St John's College.
 I'm happy to consider DPhil supervision across a wide range of areas in the early modern world.

 Research Interests